partdavid/partdavid-env/README.rst

 the others.
 The hostname in question is the value of the `HOSTNAME` environment variable.

+The location of this file is known as `$utilities` after the profile runs, so you can just type `$utilities` at the powershell prompt and it will tell you where it will look for specific machine profile stuff.

 Bash
 ~~~~

+I don't use bash (as a daily shell) anymore, so the Bash and prompt
+stuff here are not well-maintained.

 The following convenience aliases are provided: